ReFT: Reasoning with Reinforced Fine-Tuning: Introduction

 \section{Introduction}

-The state-of-the-art approaches to solving math problems~\cite{uesato2022solving,luo2023wizardmath,wang2023mathcoder} employ Supervised Fine-Tuning (SFT) to train the models using Chain-of-Thought (CoT) annotations~\cite{wei2022chain}.
+The state-of-the-art approaches to solving math problems~\cite{luo2023wizardmath,wang2023mathcoder} employ Supervised Fine-Tuning (SFT) to train the models using Chain-of-Thought (CoT) annotations~\cite{wei2022chain}.
 As shown in Figure \ref{fig:sft_vs_rft}, a CoT annotation outlines the intermediate reasoning steps toward solving a math problem.

 Usually there is one CoT annotation for each question in the training data, i.e., one correct reasoning path, which is utilized in SFT.
 We observe that this may result in relatively weak generalization abilities of the SFT models.
 It is often the case that multiple valid CoT annotations exist for the same question~\cite{cobbe2021training,zhang2023interpretable}, underscoring the need for a more powerful fine-tuning approach.
-To address this problem, we propose a simple yet effective approach called \textit{Reinforced Fine-Tuning} (ReFT), depicted in the lower part of Figure \ref{fig:sft_vs_rft}.
+To address this problem, we propose a simple yet effective approach called \textit{Reinforced Fine-Tuning} (ReFT) (Figure \ref{fig:sft_vs_rft} bottom).

 ReFT commences with a warm-up stage involving Supervised Fine-Tuning (SFT) in one or two epochs (Figure \ref{fig:sft_vs_rft}, shaded box).
 This initial stage equips the model with the ability to generate correct responses to mathematical problems to some extent, as demonstrated in prior work~\cite{cobbe2021training}.
 Next, ReFT proceeds to further refine the model through the utilization of an online Reinforcement Learning (RL) algorithm~\cite{sutton2018reinforcement}, specifically Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} in this paper.
 In this way, ReFT is able to sample multiple correct reasoning paths or CoT annotations and learn from them (Figure \ref{fig:sft_vs_ref_path}, right).